-PCS Phosphate witness Marz testifies that default provisions apply only to the renewable provider.
+PCS Phosphate witness Marz testified that default provisions apply only to the renewable provider.
 The witness stated, "There are no provisions that permit the renewable producer to declare a default by PEF."
 As an example, the witness describes a hypothetical situation where PEF could stop paying a renewable, and the renewable would have no contractual right to declare PEF in default.
 The renewable provider must continue to provide power or risk being declared in default by PEF.
-(TR 106-107) Witness Marz notes that approval of the contract by the Commission only guarantees recovery of the cost of the contract by PEF, while the renewable producer must assume risk of non-performance by PEF.
-(TR 108) In his testimony filed February 18, 2008, witness Marz lists seven circumstances that can give rise to a default situation: (1) failure to make timely payment; (2) false or misleading representation or warranty; (3) failure to perform any obligation; (4) bankruptcy of a party; (5) failure to satisfy creditworthiness provisions; (6) merger or consolidation without assumption of prior obligation; and (7) breach by a guarantor.
+Witness Marz notes that approval of the contract by this Commission only guarantees recovery of the cost of the contract by PEF, while the renewable producer must assume risk of non-performance by PEF.
+In his testimony filed February 18, 2008, witness Marz lists seven circumstances that can give rise to a default situation: (1) failure to make timely payment; (2) false or misleading representation or warranty; (3) failure to perform any obligation; (4) bankruptcy of a party; (5) failure to satisfy creditworthiness provisions; (6) merger or consolidation without assumption of prior obligation; and (7) breach by a guarantor.
 (TR 107) The brief mentions that in case of dispute not resolved by executives, the standard offer contract specifies binding arbitration.
-(PCS Phosphate BR 17) Witness Marz suggests that PEF should be required to post a bond if the utility's credit rating drops below a certain level.
-(TR 126) Witness Marz also testifies that PEF's ratepayers would bear the costs of such credit security.
-(TR 126-127)
+Witness Marz suggests that PEF should be required to post a bond if the utility's credit rating drops below a certain level.
+Witness Marz also testified that PEF's ratepayers would bear the costs of such credit security.

-As a regulated utility, PEF operates under Commission oversight.
+As a regulated utility, PEF operates under our oversight.
 PEF is obligated to sign the standard offer contract with any renewable provider who is willing to accept the terms of the contract.
 Further, PEF is mandated to pay for the power it receives from the renewable provider.
-(PEF BR 8) The credit ratings of regulated companies are monitored by Commission staff.
-While the future cannot be guaranteed, intervention by the Commission would be expected long before a regulated utility became involved in a situation of decline that might result in default on contractual payment obligations.
-Mergers and activities with affiliates can obscure problems that presage default, but the Commission seeks to forestall problems through diligent regulatory oversight.
+The credit ratings of regulated companies are monitored by Commission staff.
+While the future cannot be guaranteed, intervention by this Commission would be expected long before a regulated utility became involved in a situation of decline that might result in default on contractual payment obligations.
+Mergers and activities with affiliates can obscure problems that presage default, but we seek to forestall problems through diligent regulatory oversight.
 Cost recovery proceedings are conducted annually to insure prompt recovery of prudently incurred costs.
-In contrast, the Commission has no jurisdictional authority over a non-regulated provider and no means of direct influence over any decisions or actions by that entity, other than by oversight of the contractual arrangements that may impact a utility's ratepayers.
+In contrast, we have no jurisdictional authority over a non-regulated provider and no means of direct influence over any decisions or actions by that entity, other than by oversight of the contractual arrangements that may impact a utility's ratepayers.

-Staff finds no support in the record for a proposal that PEF should be required to post bond as a security for capacity or energy payments that are obligated under the standard offer contract.
+We find no support in the record for a proposal that PEF should be required to post bond as a security for capacity or energy payments that are obligated under the standard offer contract.